 Graphic patterns in neutral colors and simple repeat patterns are easier to wear for the average woman.
 Laser-printed photos on tops, skirts and other clothing pieces are also a part of this new trend.
 If you want to experiment with one, go ahead.
 You’ll look totally up to date.
 However, I wouldn’t spend a lot on something like this, as it is probably only passing through this spring.

 Here’s a look at what else is out there and how to wear Digital and Abstract Prints:

-One step further would be to wear this graphic black and white skirt with a brightly colored top or jacket in a bold seasonal color like fuchsia, orange, cobalt blue etc. In this case keep the shoes neutral so they don’t compete with what’s up top.
+One step further would be to wear a bright top or jacket in a bold seasonal color like fuchsia, orange, cobalt blue, etc. In this case, keep the shoes neutral, so they don’t compete with what’s up top.

 Patterned jeans and pants are so in right now; I encourage you to take a chance and try a pair!
 Remember, prints attract attention, so place them over the part of your body that is the smallest.
 If you have a big bottom, you may want a print-up top instead of down below.